Simenb123/revy-audit-insights/README.md

 For a high-level tour of the architecture and key modules, see [docs/project-overview.md](docs/project-overview.md).
 For the document processing pipeline, see [docs/document-workflow.md](docs/document-workflow.md).
 For using the AI-driven audit action generator, see [docs/audit-action-generator.md](docs/audit-action-generator.md).
+For a beginner friendly summary of the code structure, see [docs/modules-overview.md](docs/modules-overview.md).

 ## Environment Setup